MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 This page outlines the resources available to you in the different sections of the **Help and Support** page.

-## Find It
+## Finding Answers

 The **Find it** section provides links to the most common places to find answers to your questions.
-The links fall into four catagories and are explained in the following subsections.
+The links fall into four categories and are explained in the following subsections.
 Some of the links can be configured by your [!INCLUDE [prodshort](includes/prodshort.md)] partner, and as a result the behavior can be slightly different.

 ### Product Help